East Tisted: History

 The manor of East Tisted dates back to the 13th century when it was granted by the Crown to Adam de Gurdon.
-The manor passed y inheritance to the Norton family.
+The manor passed by inheritance to the Norton family.
+Mary I of England stayed with John Norton at Tisted on 11 July 1554 as she travelled to her wedding at Winchester.

 In 1644, the manor and estates were seized by the Commonwealth from the Norton family as Sir Richard Norton was a supporter of the Royalist cause: the family regained the estates in 1661, after the Restoration.
 They passed by marriage to the Paulet/Powlet families.
 In 1808, the estate was sold to the Scott family.